ERC Starting Grant - Precision medicine in traumatic brain injury using individual neurosteroid response (Neuroprecise)

-- Project leader: Prof. Dr. med.
-Inga Katharina Koerte
+- Project leader: Prof. Dr. Inga Katharina Koerte

 - Affiliation: Department of Child and Adolescent Psychiatry, Psychosomatics and Psychotherapy